coffee beans

 The most similar coffee to the breve is the classic Spanish drink: the cortado.

-However, the cortado has some important key differences:
+However, the cortado has some important key differences when made the traditional way:

-Firstly, it’s traditionally made from Robusta coffee beans.
-Secondly, whilst it’s also a small espresso drink, it is made by combining a single espresso (1oz) with the same quantity of steamed, but not textured, whole milk.
-Just like breve, the resulting drink is usually also served in a Gibraltar glass.
+Firstly, it should be made from Robusta coffee beans.
+Secondly, whilst it’s also a small espresso drink, it should be made by combining a single espresso (1oz) with the same quantity of steamed, but not textured, whole milk.
+So it should be 2oz in total.

 Want to see how the cortado stacks up against other popular espresso variations?
 Then check out these guides: